 04 of 04

-Diagnosis: Tapeworm infection is typically diagnosed after the flat, rice-like segments are seen around the anus or the pet.
+Diagnosis of tapeworms is typically made after the flat, rice-like segments are seen by the owner or a pet professional.
 Tapeworm eggs rarely appear microscopically when fecal flotations are run.

 Treatment of tapeworms involves one or more doses of a special deworming medication.
 Over-the-counter dewormers are not effective, nor are the same dewormers that cure whipworms, hookworms or roundworms.
 Your veterinarian must provide you with the right medication.
 Because tapeworms are transmitted via fleas, the only way to prevent re-infection is to eradicate fleas.
 Deworming may need to be repeated while you try to control fleas.
 Use of a monthly flea prevention is recommended.